Neron (character): Day of Judgment and afterward

-Etrigan the Demon (who is trying to cause chaos on Earth and defeat his enemy, Neron) causes trouble in Neron's realm by bonding Asmodel (who is bound in Hell and being tortured by Neron) to the Spectre-Force (which is awaiting a new host after its previous host James Brendan "Jim" Corrigan's death and ascension into Heaven) with the ashes of an angel's wing feather.
+Etrigan the Demon (who is trying to cause chaos on Earth and defeat Neron) causes trouble in Neron's realm by bonding Asmodel (who is bound in Hell and being tortured by Neron) to the Spectre-Force (which is awaiting a new host after its previous host, Jim Corrigan).
 Asmodel, who is trying to destroy both Heaven and Hell, uses the Spectre's powers to extinguish the hellfire font, causing Hell to freeze over.
-In the chaos caused by the inhabitants of all of Hell's realms invading Earth, Neron uses Superman's body as a gateway to Earth and once again tries to claim the Spectre-Force for himself.
-He is defeated when the Spectre-Force chooses Harold "Hal" Jordan (the former Green Lantern II) as its new host instead over both him and Asmodel (thus making Hal Jordan into the Spectre for a time) and then he is punished by his fellow demon-lords for using Hell's power for his own pleasure.
-His royal status is stripped from him and he is demoted to the position of a Rhyming Demon – which had been Etrigan the Demon's plan all along.
-Later, it is revealed that Superman was not just used as a gateway to Earth, but was actually replaced by Neron in disguise while Superman's soul was battling for Lois Joanne Lane's soul in Hell.
+In the chaos caused by the inhabitants of Hell invading Earth, Neron uses Superman's body as a gateway to Earth and once again tries to claim the Spectre-Force for himself.
+He is defeated when the Spectre-Force chooses Hal Jordan as its host and is punished by his fellow demon-lords for using Hell's power for his own pleasure.
+His royal status is stripped from him and he is demoted to the position of a Rhyming Demon – which had been Etrigan's plan all along.